 The aquatic plants and animals occurring in the areas affected by the project should be described, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine and marine environments.
 The description of the plants and animals present or likely to be present in the area should include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways and wetlands within the affected area and potentially impacted habitat downstream of the project, including lacustrine and marine environments
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine and marine environment - any rare or threatened marine species, particularly the dugong and its habitat - · aquatic plants - aquatic and benthic substrate - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments.

-- aquatic plants

-- aquatic and benthic substrate.